SVanda/pictureBright/README.md

 	- open index.html

+Running Functional Tests: (using Selenium IDE and Rspec)
+- cd spec/functional_tests
+- edit line 27 in the files 05successful_uploadAvatar.rb, 06unsuccessful_uploadAvatar.rb, 07successful_fileupload.rb, and 08unsuccessful_fileupload.rb
+- update local path to test pictures (ie panda_cubs.jpg, Avatar_example.png, and README.md in the top layer of the repository)
-Running Functional Tests: (using Selenium IDE and Rspec) -rspec spec/functional_tests/* (this should run all the functional tests that cover the requirements)
+- rspec spec/functional_tests/* (this should run all the functional tests that cover the requirements)

 Bug Fixes:
 1) If avatar uploades but does not display, try changing line